decapbridge/decapbridge-web/content/collections/text-pages/terms-of-use.md

 ## Modifications

-Site Starter may revise these terms of use from time to time.
+DecapBridge may revise these terms of use from time to time.
 Revised terms of use will apply to the use of this website from the date of the publication of the revised terms of use on this website.
 Please check this page regularly to ensure you are familiar with the current version.

 Effective Date: 2024-01-01